-Along with irrigation water, the Central Pacific Railroad (now the Union Pacific Railroad) developed in the Plan Area and opened for service in the spring of 1872.
+service in the spring of 1872.
 This allowed the agriculture industry to expand its markets by transporting goods for purchase to regions beyond Fresno County.

 Historically, the location of industrial development in Fresno has coincided with the transportation networks in place at the time they were built.
-When Downtown Fresno was founded, cottage industries such as warehouses, lumber yards, livery stables, blacksmiths, fruit packing, granaries, soap works, laundries, breweries, and food manufacturing developed alongside residential neighborhoods and adjacent to the railroad.
+When Downtown Fresno was founded. cottage industries such as warehouses, lumber yards, livery stables, blacksmiths, fruit packing, granaries, soap works, laundries, breweries, and food manufacturing developed alongside residential neighborhoods and adjacent to the railroad.
 In 1922, with the development of the Atchison, Topeka, and Sante Fe Railroad (now Burlington Northern and Sante Fe Railroad) and railway station in the Plan Area, industrial development soon expanded from Downtown Fresno into the Plan Area, along the railways.

-With the invention of the automobile. followed by mass production starting in 1913, Fresno residents began purchasing vehicles for convenience and to transport goods.
+With the invention of the automobile, followed by mass production starting in 1913, Fresno residents began purchasing vehicles for convenience and to transport goods.
 This led to the need to increase the quantity, size, and quality of the road network from Fresno to outlying rural residents and neighboring communities.
 By the 1920s and 30s the major roadways in the Plan Area developed on a north/south and east/west grid generally spaced a half mile to a mile apart.
-The Golden State Highway was an exception when it developed diagonally adjacent to the Central Pacific railway.
+The Golden State Highway was an exception when it developed diagonally adjacent to the Central Pacific Railroad.
 Following historical patterns, industrial and commercial businesses developed along these major corridors.
 In 1961, SR-99 came into the Plan Area followed by SR-41 in 1997.
 New industrial clusters developed along both sides of these highways.

-These new highways and industrial development replaced existing residential neighborhoods and rural residential properties.
+These new highways and industrial

+development replaced existing residential neighborhoods and rural residential properties.
 There are a few residential communities within Fresno's SOI, such as Calwa and Daleville, that have expressed a desire to remain intact with safeguards put in place to protect them from impacts associated with new industrial development nearby.
 These small communities and a few rural residential properties are all that remain today of the rural residential development patterns prior to the City's focus on industrial zoning in the Plan Area as solidified in the City's first General Plan in 1956.